+The deadline for submission of shareholder proposals pursuant to Rule 14a-8 under the Exchange Act for inclusion in the Company's proxy statement for its 2024 Annual General Meeting of Shareholders is March 28, 2024 (unless the date of the 2024 Annual General Meeting is not within 30 days of August 24, 2024, in which case the deadline will be a reasonable time before we begin to print and send the proxy materials for the 2024 Annual General Meeting).
 The BCBCA permits certain eligible shareholders of the Corporation to submit proposals to the Corporation for inclusion in a management information circular for an annual meeting of shareholders.
 Similar provisions apply under applicable United States proxy rules.
-If the domestication is not completed, then shareholder proposals for the next annual meeting of Nicholas Financial, Inc. must be received by [DATE], 2024.
-If the domestication is completed, then shareholder proposals for the next annual meeting of Nicholas Financial, Inc. must be received no more than 90 days prior to such meeting.
+If the domestication is not completed, then under the BCBA shareholder proposals for the next annual meeting of Nicholas Financial, Inc. must be received by May 23, 2024, unless the shareholder proposal is submitted pursuant to Rule 14a-8.
+If the domestication is completed, then shareholder proposals for the next annual meeting of Nicholas Financial, Inc. must be received no less than 90 days prior and no more than 120 days prior to such meeting.